pranshupatel/ColourBlock/README.md

 The Visuals class uses pygame to render the graphics and the grid.

-The class takes in a Grid and is responsible to rendering it to the user.
-It does this by going through each Node in the Grid then drawing them.
+First, the class takes in an instance of Grid and renders it to the user.
+The way this class renders the grid is that it goes through each Node in the Grid and draws them.
 This happens in the render_grid method.

-Visuals is also responsible for taking in keyboard input from the user and passing it to the Player class.
-This is done because pygame is responsible for collecting user input but Visuals lacks the ability to modify the Grid itself.
-The frame method is what handles this.
+Next, Visuals acquires keyboard input from the user and passes it to the Player class.
+This is done because pygame is responsible for collecting user input, but Visuals lacks the ability to modify the Grid itself, so it passes the input to Player.
+The frame method handles this functionality.

 Finally, the Visuals class also handles the user pausing and restarting the game.
-This includes stopping the blocks from moving, rendering text to tell the player the game is over / paused, and resuming the game.
+This includes stopping the movement of blocks, rendering text to tell the player the game is over/paused, and resuming the game.
 These are done in their own methods called pause_game and end_game.

 ## <a name="major-classes-player"></a>Player